Harris Jayaraj: Early life

-Harris Jayaraj was born and brought up in Chennai.
-His father hails from a Tamil Christian family and his mother from a Tamil Hindu family.
+Harris Jayaraj was born and brought up in Chennai to Tamil parents.
+His father hails from a Christian family and his mother from a Hindu family.
 He studied at Krishnaswamy Matric School.
 At age six, Harris began his formal training in carnatic music.
-His father, S. M. Jayakumar, was a noted film guitarist and have frequently collaborated with T. M. Soundararajan, A. L. Raghavan, M.S.Viswanathan, Soolamangalam Sisters, K. J. Yesudas, S. Janaki, Shankar Ganesh, S.P.Balasubramaniam, K. V. Mahadevan, Malaysia Vasudevan, L. R. Eswari, Jikki, K. Jamuna Rani, P.Susheela and Malayalam music director Shyam.
-Following two distressing bomb blast incidents he became more religiously inclined and young Harris had to take over the family responsibility.
-His father wanted him to become a guitarist and made him learn classical guitar from Mr. A. Abdul Sattar.
+His father, S. M. Jayakumar, was a noted film guitarist and had frequently collaborated with T. M. Soundararajan, A. L. Raghavan, M.S.Viswanathan, Soolamangalam Sisters, K. J. Yesudas, S. Janaki, Shankar Ganesh, S.P.
+Balasubramaniam, K. V. Mahadevan, Malaysia Vasudevan, L. R. Eswari, Jikki, K. Jamuna Rani, P.Susheela and Malayalam music director Shyam.
+Following two distressing bomb blast incidents, Jayakumar became more religiously inclined and young Harris had to take over the family responsibility.
+His father wanted him to become a guitarist and made him learn classical guitar from A. Abdul Sattar.

 Harris scored the highest mark in Asia on his 4th grade exam of Trinity College of Music, London.
-He started his music career as a guitarist in 1987 at age twelve under M. S. Viswanathan's assistant Joseph Krishna.
+He started his music career as a guitarist under M. S. Viswanathan's assistant Joseph Krishna for a Malayalam film and he was paid ₹200.
 Harris could pursue his academics only up to High School, by then he always had problem with his attendance due to his recording sessions.
 Having been trained in classical guitar, Harris completed Grade VIII exams conducted by the Trinity College, London.
-Later he started playing keyboard and developed interest over synthesizers.
-For this there was no tutor.
+Later he started playing keyboard and developed interest in synthesizers, becoming a self-taught synthesist.
 He then started programming with his Roland MC-500 and went on to work as a programmer under more than twenty five music directors in Tamil, Telugu, Hindi, Kannada, Malayalam, Bengali, Bhojpuri, Marathi, Punjabi and Oriya working in more than 600 projects till the year 2000.
-Between 1987 and 2000, he worked under noted composers including Raj–Koti, A. R. Rahman, Sadhu Kokila, Mani Sharma, Karthik Raja, Yuvan Shankar Raja, Sirpi, Suresh Peters, Chandrabose, Shyam, Ouseppachan, Adithyan and Vidyasagar.
-In his early years as a musician, Harris has worked in movie soundtracks and film scores of various popular movies including Nee Bareda Kadambari, Muthu, Seevalaperi Pandi, Asuran, Indian, Aravindhan, Ullaasam, Ratchagan, Jeans, Padayappa, Poovellam Kettuppar, Mudhalvan, Taj Mahal, Kandukondain Kandukondain and Taal.
+Until 2000, he worked under noted composers including Raj–Koti, A. R. Rahman, Sadhu Kokila, Mani Sharma, Karthik Raja, Yuvan Shankar Raja, Sirpy, Suresh Peters, Chandrabose, Shyam, Ouseppachan, Adithyan, Vidyasagar and Bala Bharathi.
+In his early years as a musician, Harris has worked in movie soundtracks and film scores of various popular movies including Muthu, Seevalaperi Pandi, Asuran, Indian, Aravindhan, Ullaasam, Ratchagan, Jeans, Padayappa, Poovellam Kettuppar, Mudhalvan, Taj Mahal, Taal and Kandukondain Kandukondain.
 While working as an additional programmer under A. R. Rahman, he composed music for various television commercials including a Coca-Cola commercial featuring actor Vijay.
 In his early years, he admired music composers M. S. Viswanathan, Ennio Morricone, A. R. Rahman, Salil Chowdhury, and Hans Zimmer.